National Poetry Month: Celebrating World Poetry

 Like Homer’s epics for the ancient Greeks, the Ramayana is a foundational book for Hindu culture, serving as a guide that helps past, present, and future generations navigate the code of right and moral behavior.
 This is one of the main reasons why a story that was composed over two millennia ago has survived and still plays an important role in Indian society.
 In Lessons of the Indian Epics: Following the Dharma students can explore Hindu culture by examining the characters of the Ramayana, and the choices they make.
 In the related Lessons of the Indian Epics: The Ramayana: Showing your Dharma, students expand their visual literacy skills by examining visualizations of the poem while gaining insight on the characters and key events of the work.

 In ancient Arabia and Persia (modern-day Iran), the Bedouins made poetry a participatory art.
-Several poetic forms developed from the communal nature of tribal poetry.
+Several poetic forms developed from the communal nature of this tribal poetry.
+The Metropolitan Museum of Art offers a video with a selection of these readings with musical accompaniment, "Powerless Before Love—Arabic And Persian Poetic Traditions."
 Today in most Arabic cultures, one may still experience public storytelling and spontaneous poetry challenges in the streets.
 The art of turning a rhyme into sly verbal sparring is considered a mark of intelligence and a badge of honor.

 The ghazal (pronounced "guzzle") is an intricate pre-Islamic poetic form that is thought to have developed through the practice of poetic challenges.
 It is a series of couplets, called shers, no more than a dozen or so, which are related, but not connected in a narrative pattern.
 The first couplet, or matla, has a rhyme pattern (kaafiyaa) preceding a single word or short phrase refrain (radif) at the end of each line.
 Thereafter, every couplet shows a pattern wherein the first line doesn't rhyme, but the second line ends in the kaafiyaa and the radif.
 Finally, the last couplet, the maqta, contains the takhallis, the poet's name or pen-name.